Wikipedia defines “successful aging” as: physical, mental and social well-being in older age.

 - High mental and physical functioning

 - Active engagement with life, an active life

 Sure, we all want to get to that magical cross-section, but what are some practical tips to getting you there?

-I’ve put together these five key ingredients for an active, healthy, engaged lifestyle that you can incorporate into your daily life now, so you can better prepare for your future self.
+I explain these five key ingredients, which you can incorporate into your daily life now… so you can strive for an active, healthy, engaged lifestyle and better prepare for your future self.

 Key Ingredient #1: Community

 There are so many studies out there that tell us being socially engaged can increase your physical, mental and emotional health.
 The importance of social interaction is so closely tied to your overall well-being, that loneliness has become a risk factor for not only functional decline but even early deaths if you’re over 60.

 And community and relationships are especially important for women.